LOADING ...

 It seems, sure cures for and ills

-Why half the folks in my home town
+Why nearly the folks in my home town

 Yes, I'm one of too

-Tho' he his dimes and there were times
+Tho' he needed his dimes and there times

 That receive a fee